vledoze/in-60-seconds/PITCHME.md

 ### ROS2 and the industry

 @snap[text-05 text-black]

 Why ?
-@ul[]

 - In the past years many acquisitions of companies with ROS based product (eg. Erle, Here Maps, ...)

 - Big tech companies are changing their point of view on Open Source

 - ROS inherent to robotic development
-@ulend

 How ?

 @ul[]
 - ROS Industrial (Fraunhofer Institut) : Push forward ROS for industries
-- ROS for railways (SNCF) : community for ROS applications in railways
+- ROS for railways (SNCF) : Community for ROS applications in railways sector
 - AWS Robomaker (Amazon) : Cloud extension for ROS Dev. / Simulation / Deploiement
 @ulend